 In case the MG acts as a TLS client, the highest TLS versions as defined by the specific TLS endpoint profile are included into the initial TLS handshake message (ClientHello).
 In case the MG acts as a TLS server, the MG shall select the highest TLS version that is present in the list of TLS versions offered from the TLS client and in the TLS versions as defined by the TLS endpoint profile.
 If there is no match between both lists the TLS handshake is regarded as failed.

 Unsuccessful TLS negotiations should be reported by error code #449 (Unsupported or Unknown Parameter or Property Value).
-(TBC)

-10.6.5.2 TLS protocol parameter "cipher suite"
+10.6.6.2 TLS protocol parameter "cipher suite"